Intercollegiate International Mining Games (IMG)

 Barminco Perenti Group

-The Intercollegiate International Mining Games took place on 21st and 22nd March 2025 at King Edward Mine.
+King Edward Mine was proud to host the The 47th Intercollegiate International Mining Games on 21st and 22nd March 2025 .

 Here are the events;